Elevator Pitch: How to “Sell” Yourself in One Minute

 Where can you use an elevator pitch?

-• At networking events
+• At tech networking events and meetups

-• In your LinkedIn “About” section
+• In your LinkedIn “About” section or GitHub profile README

-• On your website or blog
+• On your portfolio or personal dev blog

 Steps of a good elevator pitch